eastglow-zz/coupling_xolotl/README.md

 "Fork coupling_xolotl" to create a new MOOSE-based application.

+-README update is coming up soon.

+-Below lines are deprecated as of June 27th 2019:
 To use this application, MOOSE framework (https://mooseframework.inl.gov/getting_started/index.html) and Xolotl (look for URLs in following sections) should be already installed.
-When you install PETSc for MOOSE on Linux machine, petsc-3.10.2 (https://github.com/petsc/petsc , commit#: 2960cdc8ad2c61e9f0df8570deb766ef301642a0) which is the same one for Xolotl is recommended.
+When you install PETSc for MOOSE on Linux machine, petsc-3.11.2 (https://github.com/petsc/petsc , commit#: 2960cdc8ad2c61e9f0df8570deb766ef301642a0) which is the same one for Xolotl is recommended.

 Xolotl is built into a dynamic library, and each branch of this application uses different method to implement the classes and functions from Xolotl.